PlumpMath/wildermuthn.github.com/_posts/2015-08-02-clojurescript-and-the-blub-paradox.md

 ## The Shrug of Misidentification

 Differences in code caused the Blub Programmer to fixate on what programmers tend to do all day long: write code, test code, maintain code, expand code, debug code, and read a lot of code written by other people.
-The anxiety experienced in reading unintelligable code isn't unwarranted.
+The anxiety experienced in reading unintelligible code isn't unwarranted.
 But this anxiety over code is a red-herring.
 It isn't the code that is important, but rather the mindset and patterns of problem-solving that our programming language encourages.

 Let's look at the code again, but this time going through the most likely pattern of thoughts that generated the solution.